IBCNServices/tengu-docs/_posts/0000-00-00-expose-applications.md

 When connected to the VPN, you can just surf to your applications.
 The VPN also enables the DNS server so hostnames like `bland-lamp.maas` and `juju-35dfg5e-23-lxd-1`.

-## ii.
+## II.
 Use a machine with a public IP

 If you have a machine with a publicly accessible IP in your experiment (193.190 range), you can either deploy your applications directly to that machine, or (preferred) deploy your applications into containers and set up a reverse proxy on the machine itself.
 Use an HTTP reverseproxy for HTTP webservices or use a TCP/UDP forwarder to forward all traffic.